H2OKing89/photo-and-video-Organizer/README.md

-Certainly!
-Below is a comprehensive `README.md` file tailored for your **Photo and Video Organizer** project.
-This documentation will help you and others understand the purpose, setup, usage, and structure of the project.

----

 # Photo and Video Organizer

 A Python-based program to organize your photos and videos locally by extracting metadata, handling duplicates, and structuring files into organized directories.